cantaloupe-project/cantaloupe/README.md

 ## Processors

 Cantaloupe can use different image processors for different source formats.
-Assignments are made in the config file.
+(Assignments are made in the config file.)
 Currently, the available processors
 are:

 * ImageIoProcessor
 * GraphicsMagickProcessor
 * ImageMagickProcessor
 * KakaduProcessor
-* JaiProcessor (experimental)
+* JaiProcessor

 All processors can work with FilesystemResolver, and all but KakaduProcessor can work with HttpResolver.